monahidalgo/smart-tv-app/README.md

 # smart-tv-app
-Smart tv app for Google or Vizio
+Smart TV App for Google or Vizio